-George Johnson writes about science for the New York Times from Santa Fe, New Mexico, and is a winner of the AAAS Science Journalism Award.
-Two of his books, Strange Beauty: Murray Gell-Mann and the Revolution in 20th-Century Physics and Fire in the Mind: Science, Faith, and the Search for Order, were finalists for the Royal Society Science Book prizes.
-His latest book is Miss Leavitt's Stars: The Untold Story of the Woman Who Discovered How to Measure the Universe.
-He is co-director of the Santa Fe Science Writing Workshop and a former Alicia Patterson fellow.
-A graduate of the University of New Mexico and American University, he started out covering the police beat for the Albuquerque Journal.
-He can be reached on the Web at talaya.net.
+George Johnson writes about science for The New York Times from Santa Fe, New Mexico and is winner of the AAAS Science Journalism Award.
+Two of his books, "Strange Beauty: Murray Gell-Mann and the Revolution in 20th-Century Physics" and "Fire in the Mind: Science, Faith, and the Search for Order," were finalists for the Aventis and Rhone Poulenc Science Book Prizes.
+He is co-director of the Santa Fe Science-Writing Workshop and a former Alicia Patterson fellow.
+A graduate of the University of New Mexico and American University, his first reporting job was covering the police beat for the Albuquerque Journal.
+He can be reached on the World Wide Web at talaya.net.